evildmp/diataxis-documentation-framework/index.rst

 .. rst-class:: quote

-  "The Grand Unified Theory of Documentation"
+  The Grand Unified Theory of Documentation

 .. rst-class:: attribution